ardra1111/ardra1111/README.md

-##  Ardra Ajay - BTech in AI & Data Science
+##  Ardra Ajay - BTech in Artificial Intelligence  & Data Science

 -  **👋 Hi there!**
      I'm Ardra Ajay, an aspiring AI and Data Science enthusiast fueled by curiosity and a passion for uncovering hidden insights in data.

 -  **👀 I'm fascinated by:**

    The potential of AI to revolutionize various industries and solve real-world problems.